Monastery of Sant Bartomeu (Bellpuig)

 Entitled to free admission:

-- Groups that book the ticket through travel agencies or similar will be entitled to a 25% discount on the applicable charge.
-The authorised guide or person accompanying the group will be admitted free of charge
+- Groups that book through ta tourism-related agency, operator or similar company will benefit from a 25% reduction on the applicable admission rate.
+The authorised guide or person accompanying the group will be given free admission.

 NOTE: These times are now the ones in use.
 Please ignore any others published earlier on this or any other website or in informative leaflets and triptychs.